Zuehlke/ConfZ/README.md

 The function `validate_all_configs` will instantiate all config classes defined in your code at any (reachable) location that have `CONFIG_SOURCES` set.
 Please note that _validated_ means that _pydantic_ was able to parse your input data, see [data conversion](https://pydantic-docs.helpmanual.io/usage/models/#data-conversion).

+## Documentation

+The full documentation of `ConfZ`'s features can be found at TODO.